 Reading and Writing Seminar: Insiders/Outsiders

-Reading and writing seminar that examines the causes and effects of discrimination in a pluralistic society.
-Course readings are be 20th-century authors: American, African American, Native American, Asian, Puerto Rican and Mexican American.
+This reading and writing seminar examines the causes and effects of discrimination in a pluralistic society.
+Course readings are by 20th-century authors: American, African American, Native American, Asian, Puerto Rican and Mexican American.
 Students examine ways in which ethnicity, race, and racism affect communities, educational institutions, families, and interpersonal relationships.